Competition Rules

 - Place where the photo was taken; in what traditional territory did you take this photo?

-- Artist’s Statement: Provide a description of no more than 200 words authored by the student submitting the photograph or the video, containing the following:
+- Artist’s Statement: Provide a description of no more than 200 words authored by the student submitting the photograph, containing the following:

 - The artistic aspect of the photo: how the composition makes it an appealing image to the student (e.g., lines, colours, textures)

-- The scientific aspect of the environment shown in the photo or the video: what fact, natural process or principle that is included or at work in the image; the Biome and/or Ecozone presented in the photo or video.
+- The scientific aspect of the environment shown in the photo: what fact, natural process or principle that is included or at work in the image; the Biome and/or Ecozone presented in the photo

-Winners will receive a certificate of achievement signed by Dr. Bondar herself
+- Winners will also be awarded a Certificate of Achievement signed by Dr. Roberta Bondar herself.

-Winning submissions will also be recognized on EcoSchools Canada’s website at ecoschools.ca/bondarchallenge
+- Winning submissions will be showcased nationally on EcoSchools Canada’s website, social media and newsletter

 For more details on the competition, please see Judging Criteria.